textadventures/quest-js/README.md

 QuestJS
 =======

-QuestJS is a Windows desktop app which will take in a Quest 5 .quest file and spit out a folder full of HTML, CSS and JS.
+QuestJS an app (and online service) which takes in a Quest 5 .quest file and spits out a folder full of HTML, CSS and JS.

 This allows any game to be converted into something that will run stand-alone in a web browser.
 The files could also be wrapped with [PhoneGap](http://phonegap.com) to create an app.